 - 1.3.2.
 General Responsibilities of the Board of Directors - 1.3.2.1.
 The Board is mandated to take final responsibility for exercising oversight function over management, while taking a long-term view in securing the Bank's sustainability through due observance of fairness, transparency, and accountability under a corporate regime underpinned by ethics and social responsibility; - 1.3.2.2.
 The board of directors is primarily responsible for approving and overseeing the implementation of the bank's strategic objectives, risk strategy, corporate governance and corporate values.
 Further, the board of directors is also responsible for monitoring and overseeing the performance of senior management as the latter manages the day-to-day affairs of the institution.
-The Board through the President and CEO and/or the designated Responsible Senior Officer/s shall monitor the day-to-day affairs of the subsidiaries/affiliates; - 1.3.2.3.
+The Board through the President and CEO and/or the designated Responsible Senior Officer/s shall monitor the day-to-day affairs of the subsidiaries/affiliates;

+- 1.3.2.3.
 The Board shall formulate the Bank's vision, mission, strategic objectives, policies and procedures that shall guide its activities, including the means to effectively monitor Management's performance of PNB Group; and - 1.3.2.4.
-It shall be the Board's responsibility to foster the long-term success of the bank, its subsidiaries and affiliates, and to sustain its competitiveness and profitability in a manner consistent with its corporate objectives, for the best interest of PNB Group, its stockholders and other stakeholders, i.e., its depositors and other creditors, its management and employees, the regulators, deposit insurer and the public at large. - 1.3.3.
-Internal Control Responsibilities of the Board
+The Board should oversee the development of and approve the Bank's business objectives and strategy, and monitor their implementation, in order to sustain the company's long-term viability and strength. - 1.3.2.5.
+It shall be the Board's responsibility to foster the long-term success of the bank, its subsidiaries and affiliates, and to sustain its competitiveness and profitability in a manner consistent with its corporate objectives, for the best interest of PNB Group, its stockholders and other stakeholders, i.e., its depositors and other creditors, its management and employees, the regulators, deposit insurer and the public at large. - 1.3.2.6.
+The Board shall oversee that a sound enterprise risk management (ERM) framework is in place to effectively identify, monitor, assess and manage key business risks.